7iphil/schema-structured-data/README.md

 This plugin generates **valid Schema.org markup**.
 Rich Result eligibility depends on your content structure and Google's algorithms.

+== Installation ==

+= Using the WordPress Plugin Installer =

+1. Go to WordPress Dashboard → Plugins → Add New.
+2. Search for "Schema Structured Data".
+3. Click "Install" then "Activate".
+4. Add `[schema]` shortcodes to your posts or pages.

+= Manual Installation =

+1. Download the plugin zip file.
+2. Unzip and upload to `/wp-content/plugins/schema-structured-data`.
+3. Activate via Dashboard → Plugins.
+4. You're ready!
+Add `[schema]` shortcodes to your content.

 == Usage ==

 = HowTo Schema =